View Irene Black's Obituary on gaffneyledger.com and share memories

 |

-BLACKSBURG - Irene Good Black, age 101, of 135 Young Drive, Blacksburg, peacefully transitioned on Tuesday, February 19, 2019 at her residence.
+Irene Good Black, age 101, of 135 Young Drive Blacksburg, SC peacefully transitioned on Tuesday, February 19, 2019 at her residence.

-She leaves to cherish fond memories four daughters; Maggie Brown, Josephine Black, Evelyn Crosby, Edith Humphries (Doug).
-Two brothers; David Black (Veronica), James Black (Louise).
-One daughter-in-law, Sally Black.
-Twenty-four grandchildren, thirty-two great-grandchildren, one great-greatgrandchild.
+She leaves to cherish fond memories four daughters; Maggie Brown of Kings Mountain, NC, Josephine Black of Gaffney, SC, Evelyn Crosby of Shelby, NC, Edith Humphries (Doug) of Blacksburg, SC.
+Two sons; David Black (Veronica) Upper Marlboro, Maryland, James Black (Louise) of Grover, NC.
+One daughter-in-law, Sally Black of Blacksburg, SC.
+Twentyfour grandchildren, thirty-two great-grandchildren, eleven great-great-grandchildren.
 A great host of nieces, nephews, relatives and friends.

 Funeral service will be held 2 p.m.
-Monday, February 25, 2019, at The Youngs Groves Baptist Church.
-There will be a thirty-minute visitation prior to the service.
-The body will lie-in-state at 12:30 p.m.
+Monday, February 25,2019 at The Youngs Groves Baptist Church.
+A thirtyminute visitation prior to the service.
+The body will liein state at 12:30 p.m.

 Interment will follow in the church cemetery.